JimBenna/TTP/README.md

 # Purpose

-A bunch of powershell scripts to test some Technics tactics and Procedure.
+A bunch of powershell scripts to test some Technics Tactics & Procedures.

 The purpose of those scripts are to have a several steps testing purpose that simulates an attack.